 June: One millionth iPod sold.

 Summer: The iconic silhouette ads become ubiquitous.
-The white earbuds turned out to be a marketing masterstroke: they advertised a player that was hidden away in a bag or pocket.
+The white earbuds turned out to be a marketing masterstroke: They advertised a player that was hidden away in a bag or pocket.
 They were just a lucky accident.
-Apple’s head designer, Jonny Ive, said the headphones are white because the iPod was white.
+Apple’s head designer, Jony Ive, said the headphones are white because the iPod was white.
 But Apple soon realized its good fortune, emphasizing the white earbuds in its iconic silhouette ads.

 September: iTunes downloads top 10 million songs.

-September: Apple Corps., which holds the rights to The Beatles’ catalog, sues Apple for violating a trademark agreement.
+September: Apple Corps, which holds the rights to The Beatles’ catalog, sues Apple for violating a trademark agreement.
 Apple Computer had agreed to stay out of the music business, but with 10 million songs sold in iTunes, it was becoming unambiguously involved.
 When the case came before the High Court in London, the judge considered disqualifying himself because he used an iPod.
 Apple’s lawyers argued that not even “a moron in a hurry” would mistake the two companies.
 The case was settled in 2007 — in favor of the computer company.

 October: Apple makes the iTunes Music Store available to Windows users.